 Finding: Complies with conditions.
-Staff has recommended conditions of approval to require significant revisions to the proposal architecturally and structurally.
 As shown in this report, the proposal meets or exceeds the dimensional standards of the R-10 zone, and the applicant has revised the site plan and building in response to public comments concerns off-street parking and building massing.
 These conditions are attached to this staff report in order to uphold the spirit and intent of the zoning ordinance, and mitigate adverse effect upon the neighborhood properties.